-May use a Power 3 Special statement.
-Choose 2 or 3 words of importance in the NPC's sentence and repeat them back in the form of a question, in the Charming style, using the keywords, "Is that so?"
-NPC: "We're having a lot of trouble with bandits around here".
+May use a Power 3 Special Statement.
+Choose 2 or 3 words of importance in the NPC's sentence and repeat them back in the form of a question using the Keywords "Is that so?"
+If the statement has influence, the NPC may not use a Reaction to the next statement in the encounter.